 Sensory activities in the fall sensory bin

 To start off, let me tell you that it was my toddler who had the maximum fun time with this sensory-bin.
 She is at that time in her childhood, where getting her hands into anything and to feel it is her idea of fun.
 At the same time, she does pop in (eat) that occasional 2 day old cereal from under the couch or that forgotten blueberry under my fridge.
 Hence, my base for the sensory-bin was not an edible product.
 It may be seem counter-intuitive.
-The reason it works for my toddler is she specifically pops in ONLY food items and I don’t want her snacking on the sensory-bin Smile with tongue out So our base was simply birdseed and it was perfect.
+The reason it works for my toddler is she specifically pops in ONLY food items and I don’t want her snacking on the sensory-bin So our base was simply birdseed and it was perfect.

 The girls got into the my sensory-bin stash before I get to it and they had their mini discovery session while discussing and labeling each item.